ymattw/fibonacci-server/README.md

 ```

 This will run the service and listen on port `8080` (use option `-p|--port N`
 to change the default port).
-Now the service is running and ready to serve.
+Now the service is running and ready to serve,
+logs go to `runtime.log`.

 Full usage can be shown with option `--help`: